stremsdoerfer/Nikka/README.md

 ## Provider

-The Provider can be highly customized if you want for instance to add default parameters to every request or validate every response the same way.
+The Provider is a type that implements `HTTPProvider` and that will map the behavior of your API.
+It can be highly customized:

 ### Additional parameters and headers
+If your API requires some headers or parameters for every request, you can set them in the declaration of the provider.

 ```swift
 class MyProvider:HTTPProvider {
     var baseURL = URL(string:"https://my-website.com/api")!